Yamiyorunoshura/Cursor-Agents/commands/sunnycore_commiter.md

 - CHANGELOG.md updated with new feature entry
 - Committed and pushed to feature/user-auth
 - No sensitive information detected
-- Re-evaluation tip: If issues or test results demonstrate that the change only corrects a defect in the existing login flow, recast it as `fix` despite the new components and highlight the repair in the output.
+- Re-evaluation tip: If issues or test results demonstrate that the change only corrects a defect in the existing login flow, recast it as `fix` despite the new components and highlight the repair in the Products.

 ## [Example-2]
-[Input]
+[Context]
 - Current branch: main
 - Staged changes: Fixed null pointer exception in data processor
 - Version file: Cargo.toml with version "1.2.3"